angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 * What is a recent technical challenge you experienced and how did you solve it?

+  CODE GOES HERE

 * What UI, Security, Performance, SEO, Maintainability or Technology considerations do you make while building a web application or site?

+  That would depend primarily upon a client's requirements, but here are some general rules I follow:

+  -**UI**: Simplicity and ease of use above all else.
+Products should behave intuitively and predictably.
+  -**Security**: I prefer using open-source tooling, and security is a metaphorical Prime Directive when it comes to designing and implementing features – it overrides all other concerns, and should be thought of as a feature.
+  -**Performance**: This is heavily dependent upon an application's target demographic, but I'm obsessive when it comes to optimization and making good decisions from the outset – I prefer up-to-date tools, and I like modularity and small files that are easy to debug and improve upon.
+  -**SEO**: For React, I emphasize SSR (server-side rendering), and I pay attention to `meta` tags when I'm designing the application.
+Being a (reluctant) millennial, I've also worked on ways to optimize social media performance and output.
+  -**Maintainability**: My preferred toolkit revolves primarily around creating maintainable, scalable applications – I try to keep my data immutable, to use tools like Redux for store/state management, and to use statically typed languages like TypeScript or Elm.
+  -**Technologies**: I enjoy using and experimenting with new technologies, but I tailor what I use according to the application I'm making.
+I prefer well-documented and widely used technologies wherever possible.

 * Talk about your preferred development environment.

 	When I first got into development, I prioritized the beauty of an editor over the actual productivity I got out of it – I wanted to feel ahead of the curve and to amaze more senior developers.
 When my bootcamp had us work with Sublime, I did Atom.
 When my coworkers used Notepad++, I used Visual Studio Code.
 I had an IDE phase, but nothing ever really seemed to really make much of a meaningful difference in my productivity, and I realized that I was focusing too much on my tools instead of what I was building.